 Point-of-Sale Information to Customers

-DOEE has developed the following POS signs, which retailers may use to meet their POS requirements.
+To assist retailers, DOEE has developed the following signs that retailers may use to meet the point-of-sale requirements.

 - eCYCLE DC Retailer Point-of-Sale Sign (Full Page)